Coronavirus Job Support Scheme – FAQs for employers

 Yes.
 You can claim your £1,000 bonus for bringing a furloughed employee back to work in addition to claiming ongoing support for that employee under the JSS.
 See our article on the job retention bonus scheme for details of how the bonus works.
-To qualify for the bonus, the employee would need to remain continuously employed through to the end of January 2021 and earn at least £1,560 (gross) during that period.
-Grants from the JSS will count towards meeting the lower earnings limit.
+To qualify for the bonus, under the current rules, the employee would need to remain continuously employed through to the end of January 2021 and earn at least £1,560 (gross) during that period.
+Grants from the JSS will count towards meeting the earnings threshold.

 Is it true that we can’t pay dividends to shareholders while claiming under the JSS?

 The details released so far state that the government “expects” that large employers will not make capital distributions (such as dividends or equivalent for partnerships) while using the scheme.
-The policy paper confirms that it is not the intention of the government to make this a binding condition of the scheme but instead “encourage business to reflect on their responsibilities and that tax payers should be able to rely on public money only being claimed where it is clearly needed.”
+The government has said that it will not make this a binding condition of the scheme but will instead “encourage business to reflect on their responsibilities and that tax payers should be able to rely on public money only being claimed where it is clearly needed”.

 What does the grant cover?

-For every hour not worked by the employee, they will be paid a total of two-thirds of usual hourly wage, up to a cap.
+For every hour not worked by the employee, they will be paid a total of 66.67% of their usual hourly wage, up to a cap.

 Who pays what under the scheme?

 The unworked time is essentially split into three.
-The employer pays for 5% of the unworked time (up to a cap), the government pays for 61.67% of the unworked time (up to a cap) and the remaining unworked time is unpaid unless the employer chooses to top it up (see below).
-These caps are based on a monthly reference salary of £3,125 per month.
+The employer pays for 5% of the unworked time (up to a cap of £125 per month), the government pays for 61.67% of the unworked time (up to a cap of £1,541.75 per month) and the remaining unworked time is unpaid unless the employer chooses to top it up (see below).

 What about National Insurance Contributions and employer pension contributions?

-Does the top-up mean that we are paying extra for reduced work?
+Does the employer top-up mean we are paying extra for reduced work?